Analysing key changes in the IT landscape based on global, economic and governance factors.

 - Regulated industries: Banks (e.g. JPMorgan) and medtech (Philips) retain PMO for compliance.

-- Crisis projects: DevOps in infrastructure migrations requires coordination
+- Crisis projects: DevOps in infrastructure migrations requires coordination.

-3.3 Staffing Failure: The Reality
+3.2.
+Staffing Failure: The Reality

-- Only 20% of juniors enter IT through corporate programs.
+| Only 20% of juniors come to IT through corporate programs, compared to 50% in 2020. |

-LLM without a systematic approach:
+Uncontrolled use of LLM without a systematic approach:

 - 30% of senior engineers leave IT due to burnout.